qingqingqingli/libasm/libasm/README.md

 	- `ft_read`: read from a file descriptor
 	- `ft_strdup`: duplicate a string

-- `Errors` during syscalls need to be checked and set properly
+- `Errors` during syscalls need to be checked and `Errno` to be set properly